-- (a) Be permitted to exercise his/her seniority to fill a vacant bargaining unit position the Village has decided to fill with the same or lower pay grade, provided such employee is qualified for such position and makes such election within five (5) calendar days of notice of layoff. - (b) Be permitted to exercise his/her seniority to replace a bargaining unit employee in another department in his/her initial probationary period, provided such employee is qualified for such position and makes such election within five (5) calendar days of notice of layoff. - (c) Be paid for any earned but unused vacation or compensatory time.
+- (a) Be permitted to exercise his/her seniority to fill a vacant bargaining unit position the Village has decided to fill with the same or lower pay grade, provided such employee is qualified for such position and makes such election within five (5) calendar days of notice of layoff. - (b) Be permitted to exercise his/her seniority to displace a bargaining unit employee in another department in his/her initial probationary period (thereby terminating the probationary employee's employment), provided such employee is qualified for such position and makes such election within five (5) calendar days of notice of layoff. - (c) Be paid for any earned but unused vacation or compensatory time.
 In the event that a laid off employee is recalled, he regains any accumulated sick time that existed prior to the layoff; - (d) Remain on the Village's recall list for a period of two (2) years or the employee's length of employment, whichever is less.